 On NNIP's 20th anniversary, the network created the G. Thomas Kingsley Impact Award - an annual award in Tom's honor for a partner organization that used neighborhood data to help low-income people.
 At the time of the dedication, a number of NNIP partner staff sent special messages to thank Tom for his commitment to NNIP (see the video here).
 Through NNIP's dedication to democratizing data and facilitating data use to improve communities, he has left a lasting legacy that benefits urban areas across the country.
-(Tom is pictured here with the winner of the inaugural awardee Jeff Matson and community partner John Vaughn).
+(Tom is pictured here with the winner of the inaugural awardee Jeff Matson and community partner John Vaughn from the Twin Cities).

 NNIP was only one aspect of Tom's multifaceted career.
 In June 2017, the Urban Institute honored Tom with the Urban Mastermind Award, given to a scholar who has made an outstanding and longstanding contribution to Urban.
 Tom joined the Urban Institute in 1986 following service in New York City government (during the Lindsay administration), in Indonesia (for the United Nations Centre for Human Settlements), in India (for the Ford Foundation), and for the Rand Corporation.
 He brought to Urban a deep understanding of what on-the-ground practitioners need and want from research, and has taught all of us how to design and conduct work that delivers on those demands.